 Facilities Managers are more focused than ever on sustainable resource management.
 As energy costs fluctuate and executive-level pressures to conserve and save mount, Facilities managers are stepping up to the challenges with an increased level of commitment and expertise.

-The recent report, Facility Managers: Putting Energy & Sustainability Practices to Work, derived from Ecova’s 2016 Energy and Sustainability Outlook Survey, offers insight into how Facility Managers are prioritizing energy, water, and waste efficiency initiatives in light of the forces at work in today’s market.
+, derived from Ecova’s 2016 Energy and Sustainability Outlook Survey, offers insight into how Facility Managers are prioritizing energy, water, and waste efficiency initiatives in light of the forces at work in today’s market.

 Some key findings in the report indicate that as tracking and monitoring technologies advance, Facility Professionals are looking at ways to leverage site and asset-level data to help uncover low-cost efficiency initiatives.
 Some 53% of surveyed Facility Managers named the identification of low/no cost efficiency efforts priority number one for 2016.

 Companies continue to invest in sustainability projects, driven primarily by the rising costs of energy and resources.
 Of the surveyed group of facility professionals, 64% expect energy prices to climb – a concern that seems to be universally shared.
 According to the U.S. Energy Information Administration, The U.S. residential electricity price is expected to rise 2.5% to an annual average of 13.0 cents/kWh in 2017.